Charles Lucas (musician): Life and career

 The finances of the academy had been precarious from its inception, and did not improve during Lucas's seven years in office.
 His successor, Bennett, had to rescue the institution from imminent dissolution.
 On the musical side, Corder describes Lucas's tenure as the least interesting period in the RAM's history, but Lucas was well regarded to the extent that a fund was set up in his honour to endow an annual "Charles Lucas Medal", given to the RAM student judged to have written the best musical composition.
-Among its recipients have been Arnold Bax, Richard Rodney Bennett, Dora Bright, Guirne Creith, Edward German, Arthur Goring Thomas, Joseph Holbrooke, Emma Lomax and Stewart Macpherson.
+Among its recipients have been Arnold Bax, Richard Rodney Bennett, Dora Bright, Guirne Creith, Edward German, Arthur Thomas, Joseph Holbrooke, Emma Lomax and Stewart Macpherson.

 With Robert Addison and John Hollier, Lucas was a partner in the music publishing firm Addison, Hollier and Lucas, which flourished between 1856 and 1863 with its premises at 210 Regent Street, and later at 11 Little Marlborough Street.
 The firm published most of the operas by Macfarren, Michael Balfe, William Vincent Wallace, and Julius Benedict, business gained through its close association with the Pyne and Harrison Opera Company.

 Ill health led Lucas to retire from the RAM in 1866.
-He died three years later at his home in Wandsworth, London, at the age of 60.
+He died three years later at his home, 9 Louvaine Road, Wandsworth, London, at the age of 60, and is buried in Woking.